Restaurant labor cost management starts with optimized schedules.

 For many restaurants, labor accounts for up to one third or more of their cost of sales.
 Having the perfect number of employee’s on-the-clock during any shift is critical to that restaurant’s profitability.

 Many restaurant chains only measure how well their managers are at executing schedules based on sales forecasts.
-But what if a restaurant’s actual sales didn’t match its forecasted expectations?
-If that were the case, a restaurant would either have too many employees working or potentially too few employees working… and that can spell trouble for guest experience and profitability.
+But what if a restaurant’s actual sales didn’t match its expectations?
+In this instance your restaurant may have either too many or too few employees scheduled for certain shifts.
+That can spell trouble for guest experience and profitability.
 Nobody ever said labor management was easy!

-Earned Hours is a great metric to judge how well your managers are at adjusting their staffing needs in response to actual sales conditions throughout the day.
-What’s more, a manager’s Earned Hours can be used as a feedback device to drive better schedule planning, execution, and reaction in the future.
+This is a great metric to evaluate your managers’ staffing adjustments in response to sales conditions throughout the day.
+Analyzing a manager’s Earned Hours can help drive better schedule planning, execution, and reaction in the future.

 If their Actual-to-Earned Hours Variance is close to zero, they are doing a good job calling in extra people or sending people home during busy or slow days, respectively.
-If their variance is too high or too low from zero, they might be too slow to react during sales conditions that require staffing level adjustments.
+If the variance is too high or too low, there’s likely a problem that needs to be fixed.
+It may mean they aren’t properly reacting to sales conditions that require schedule adjustments.
 These managers should be coached by an experienced supervisor about how to be more responsive to current conditions.